Breidden Hill

-Breidden Hill is an extinct volcanic hill in Powys, Wales, near the town of Welshpool.
+Breidden Hill is a steep-sided hill in Powys, Wales, near the town of Welshpool.
 It is immediately surrounded by the villages of Trewern, Middletown, Criggion, Crew Green and Llandrinio.
 The peak of the hill reaches to 367 m.
 Footpaths which lead up to the summit provide excellent 360 degree views over Powys and over the border with England to the Shropshire Plain.